Tinder (app): 2017: Merger with Match

-Tinder had annual revenue of $403 million and accounted for 31% of Match Group's 2017 annual revenue of $1.28 billion.
-In the same year, Tinder surpassed Netflix as the highest-grossing app on the app store.
-Match Group's market cap as of December 28, 2017, was $10.03 billion.
+In 2017, it surpassed Netflix as the highest-grossing app on the app store.

-In March 2017, Tinder launched Tinder Online, a web-optimized version of the dating app.
-Initially, it was only available in Argentina, Brazil, Colombia, Indonesia, Italy, Mexico, Philippines and Sweden and did not include special features such as "Super Likes" or "Tinder Boost".
+In March 2017, Tinder launched Tinder Online, a web-optimized version of the app.
+Initially, it was available only in Argentina, Brazil, Colombia, Indonesia, Italy, Mexico, the Philippines, and Sweden, and did not include special features such as "Super Likes" or "Tinder Boost".
 Tinder Online launched globally in September 2017.
-During the launch of the official web version, Tinder took legal action to shut down third-party apps providing a web extension to use the Tinder app from a desktop computer.
+During the launch of the web version, Tinder took legal action to shut down third-party apps providing a web extension to use the Tinder app from a desktop computer.

 In July 2017, Match Group merged with Tinder for approximately $3 billion.

-In August 2017, Tinder launched an additional subscription service, Tinder Gold, that allowed subscribers to see which users 'swiped back' without alerting those users.
-Tinder Gold quickly became a successful revenue source for the company, boosting Match Group's total revenue by 19% compared to 2016.
-This boost in revenue and profits came as Tinder's paid member count rose by a record 476,000 to more than 2.5 million, mainly due to product changes and technology improvements.
-The popularity of Tinder Gold led to a surge in Match Group shares and recorded high share prices.
-Greg Blatt, Match Group's then-CEO, called Tinder's performance "fantastic," and stated that the company was driving most of Match Group's growth in late 2017.
+In August 2017, Tinder launched an additional subscription service, Tinder Gold, that allows subscribers to see which users "swiped back" without alerting those users.
+In June 2017, Tinder launched Tinder Gold, a members-only service that offers users Tinder's most exclusive features: Passport, Rewind, Unlimited Likes, Likes You, five Super Likes per day, one Boost per month, and more profile controls.

-Blatt resigned from Match Group and Tinder in 2017 following allegations of sexual harassment.
+Blatt resigned from Match Group and Tinder in 2017 after allegations of sexual harassment.
 He was replaced by Elie Seidman.

 2018–2019

+On August 21, 2018, Tinder launched Tinder University, a feature that allows college students to connect with other students on their campus and at nearby schools.